 Uses of Hyssop Oil

-- Cicatrisant — It is often used on skin problems, such as insect bites, rashes, boils, and even pox.
+• Cicatrisant — It is often used on skin problems, such as insect bites, rashes, boils and even (chicken) pox.
 It may even be used on scars to make them disappear quicker.

 Composition of Hyssop Oil

-Research shows that the chemical composition of hyssop oil varied depending on the growth stage of the plant it is derived from.6 However, its main components included monoterpenes (cis-pinochamphone, trans-pinocamphone, and beta-pinene), and sequiterpenes (germacrene and elemol).
+Research shows that the chemical composition of hyssop oil varies depending on the growth stage of the plant it is derived from.6 However, its main components include monoterpenes (cis-pinochamphone, trans-pinocamphone and beta-pinene) and sequiterpenes (germacrene and elemol).

 Benefits of Hyssop Oil